-At one seminar, I heard about an ancient Indian story that says that when we judge someone, we take part of their bad karma and put it on ourselves.
+A few years ago, I heard about an ancient Indian story that says that when we judge someone, we transfer some of their bad karma onto ourselves.

-This may sound too banal to you at first glance, but let’s try to explore judgment through a different prism.
+This may sound too trite at first glance, but let’s try to look at judging through a different prism.

-Where does our need to judge others even come from?
+Where does our need to judge others come from in the first place?

-Seen from a metaphysical perspective, it stems primarily from our own sense of inferiority that we are largely unaware of.
+From a metaphysical perspective, it comes primarily from our own sense of inferiority, which we’re largely unaware of.

-Judging others, in our eyes we try to diminish their value in order to alleviate the pain in ourselves caused by the activation of feelings of inferiority.
+By judging others, we try to diminish their value in our eyes in order to alleviate the pain within ourselves that results from the activation of the feeling of inferiority.

-Think about it, you probably don’t need to judge people you feel are worse than you in some way, but you see the need to judge people you consider as better or more successful than you.
-You have it compared to those who have or have gotten something you would also like but don’t have.
+Think about it: you probably don’t feel the need to judge people who you believe are worse than you in some way, but you do see the need to judge people who you believe are better or more successful than you.
+You have it compared to those who have something you’d also like to have but don’t.

-Our tendency to diminish the values of others in order to protect ourselves from the pain that is created for us is, basically, a natural defensive reaction and we should not be ashamed of it.
-In this way, our brain tries to reconcile the excessive emotional imbalance that is created in us as a result of the mismatch between our desires and the real situation.
+Our tendency to belittle the value of others to protect ourselves from the pain we’re feeling at the moment is a natural defensive reaction that we shouldn’t be ashamed of.
+In this way, our brain tries to compensate for the excessive emotional imbalance created in us by the discrepancy between our desires and the real situation.

-However, it is one thing to feel the urge to judge, and it is quite another to allow such an urge to dominate our view of the world.
+However, it’s one thing to feel the urge to judge and quite another to allow this urge to dominate our worldview.

-It’s okay to have defensive reactions, but keep in mind that we didn’t come to Earth to protect our weaknesses and seek legitimate justification for their existence, but we came so we could grow and develop and maximize our potential and the inner strength we have at our disposal.
+It’s all right to have defensive reactions but remember that we didn’t come to earth to protect our weaknesses and look for justification for their existence.
+We came here to grow and maximize our potential and inner strength.

-As long as we agree to judge others, we thereby blind ourselves and remain trapped in a perception that does not allow our soul to develop and grow.
+As long as we’re willing to judge others, we blind ourselves and remain trapped in a perception that doesn’t allow our soul to develop and grow.

 The choice is yours…